 BalanceInit= 0.000 Ah: This is the second balancing alternative.
 When the first cell passes BalanceVolt-value during charging (and VoltDifference is set to 0.000) coulomb counting starts and continues until the last cell passes it.
 If the difference between the best and the worse cell then exceeds the BalanceInit-value (recommended value: 0.5% of the total battery capacity, i.e. 0.500 Ah for a 100 Ah battery bank) the balancing will start and continue until the calculated balancing value is balanced away.
 It is recommended that you have installed a way to measure the current if you use this method.
 See chapter "Equipment connection description" how to do that.
-Note: VoltDifference must be set to 0 (vd=0) to activate this balancing alternative.
+Note: VoltDifference must be set to 0 (vd=0) in order to activate this balancing alternative.
+It is also important that the charging current is similar when all cells passes the BalanceVolt-value since the measurement otherwise might be misleading.
+I.e. do not set the BalanceVolt-value close to where the charging device starts to decrease the charging-current.